munsterlander/Onsen-Examples/README.md

 # Onsen-Examples
 I am going to collect all the examples that I have posted in the Onsen Community forums as a reference point for people new to Onsen.
+A note though, I am not an Onsen employee nor am I an expert programmer.
+Although, I do have considerable experience in programming, my code is not always without fault.
+Feel free to make a comment here or on the community forums.
+Thank you for stopping by!

 #References
 https://community.onsen.io/ - Onsen Community Forums